nrkno/nodecache-as-promised/README.md

 - log - `Object with log4j-facade`.
 Used to log internal work.
 Default: `console`

 ### distCache factory
-Creates a new instance of the distCache middleware.
+Creating a new distCache middleware instance

 ```js
 import cache, {distCache} from '@nrk/doublecache-as-promised'